Prelude and Fugue in B major, BWV 892

 Prelude and Fugue in B major, BWV 892, is the 23rd pair of prelude and fugue from Book II of The Well-Tempered Clavier by J. S. Bach, compiled between 1739 and 1744.

 While Bach concluded the first volume with a Prelude and fugue in B minor (BWV 869), in compiling the second volume twenty years later, he placed a brief fugue in the style of a fughetta in the 24th and final position.
 Therefore, in the major key, for the 23rd diptych in B, he reserved a double fugue of even greater scope (104 measures, compared to 76 in the first book and nearly equal to the preceding one in B♭ minor).

-The prelude that introduces it—comparable to the D minor and F♯ major preludes—is structured as a brilliant and joyful toccata.
-The fugue, in stile antico, is based on a dignified subject presented across four voices from low to high.
-Bach achieves a work of great majesty.
+The prelude that introduces it—comparable to the D minor and F♯ major preludes—is structured as a toccata.
+The fugue, in stile antico, is based on a subject presented across four voices from low to high.

 The two volumes of The Well-Tempered Clavier are widely regarded by composers and educators as a benchmark.
 Originally circulated as manuscripts among musicians and published in the early 19th century, they transcend mere enjoyment for music lovers, having served since their creation as an essential resource for mastering keyboard technique and compositional artistry.